Phillip-M97/GeoBIKED/README.md

 The code for automatic annotation of geometric correspondences (Point Annotation) is based on the paper [Diffusion Hyperfeatures: Searching Through Time and Space for Semantic Correspondence](https://arxiv.org/abs/2305.14334) Please also refer to the provided [repository](https://github.com/diffusion-hyperfeatures/diffusion_hyperfeatures) by the authors.

 ## Downloading the Data
-Due to file size constraints, download the data from Google Drive (LINK).
+Due to file size constraints, download the data from [Google Drive](https://drive.google.com/drive/folders/1s2gILDboW2S66XxS2TtkOdsEYOMqe1TH?usp=sharing)
 To work with it, download and unzip the data and then select the required folders.

 ## Description of the Dataset